junxit/us-congress-bills-112/metadata.md

 - 2011-12-15 — On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 412 - 1, 1 Present (Roll no. 934). (text: CR 12/13/2011 H8828-8829)
 - 2011-12-15 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by recorded vote (2/3 required): 412 - 1, 1 Present (Roll no. 934).(text: CR 12/13/2011 H8828-8829)
 - 2011-12-15 — Received in the Senate.
+- 2011-12-17 — Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.